matomo-org/developer-documentation/docs/5.x/generated/Piwik/DataTable/Filter/AddColumnsProcessedMetricsGoal.md

 - [`filter()`](#filter) &mdash; Adds the processed metrics.
 - [`enableRecursive()`](#enablerecursive) &mdash; Enables/Disables recursive filtering.
 Inherited from [`BaseFilter`](../../../Piwik/DataTable/BaseFilter.md)
 - [`filterSubTable()`](#filtersubtable) &mdash; Filters a row's subtable, if one exists and is loaded in memory.
 Inherited from [`BaseFilter`](../../../Piwik/DataTable/BaseFilter.md)
+- [`getProcessOnlyIdGoalToUseForReport()`](#getprocessonlyidgoaltouseforreport) &mdash; Returns an idGoal override to use for the processOnlyIdGoal parameter of this filter if $requestMethod is for a Actions page report or an Actions entry page report.

 <a name="__construct" id="__construct"></a>
 <a name="__construct" id="__construct"></a>